greenelab/onboarding/onboarding.md

 - software releases
 - other honors
 - goals for next session: What would you like to accomplish by the end of next cycle?
-- self-evaluation.
+- self-reflection.
 What do you regard as your strengths and as areas where you need improvement?

-The report should be in the form of a plain text file, markdown file, or PDF and the file should be called lastname-selfeval-yearmonth (e.g. Greene-selfeval-201908.txt).
+The report should be in the form of a plain text file, markdown file, or PDF and the file should be called lastname-reflection-yearmonth (e.g. Greene-reflection-201908.txt).
 Submit the report in a direct message to Casey via slack.
 During the summer, graduate students and post docs are requried to complete Penn's individual development plan (IDP).
-This document covers more in-depth content than the regular triannual review; therefore, the IDP can be used as a replacement annual report for that cycle.
+This document covers more in-depth content than the regular triannual self reflection; therefore, the IDP can be used as a replacement annual report for that cycle.
+Because much of the material is overlapping, trainees will benefit from preserving their self reflection materials in a format that supports copying and pasting to the IDP form.

 # Source Code, Data, and Reproducibility